 Camping & Campfires:

 Camping is available at a variety of campgrounds in Alpine County.
 Most USFS campgrounds and Turtle Rock Park are on a first come first serve basis.
 Hope Valley, Kit Carson and Silver Creek which are USFS campgrounds will take reservations at www.recreation.gov.
 Grover Hot Springs State Park will take reservations at www.reserveamerica.com.
+Indian Creek Recreation Area managed by the Bureau of Land Management will also take reservations at www.recreation.gov.
 Camping is prohibited outside your vehicle along state and county roads and highways – you could be cited.
 For further camping information visit www.AlpineCounty.com.
 Coin operated showers available at Turtle Rock Park campground.

 If you are disperse camping during the Tour of the California Alps – Death Ride® – campfires in unimproved areas are prohibited during the summer months in Alpine County.
 Authorities will be patrolling the camping and parking areas along the course and if you have an unauthorized campfire, you will be cited and fined.
 You will be putting yourself and others at risk.
 Please adhere to the USFS posted fire safety rules in Alpine County.
 Campfire permits for designated campgrounds available at the Visitors Center in Markleeville.